magnetikonline/nginx-config-snippets/README.md

 Location block to 404 error any requests matching an Apache web server `.htaccess` directory level configuration file.

 ## forwardslash.conf
-If condition used inside a location block to ensure all requested URL paths end with a trailing forward slash.
-Will 301 redirect all path requests without a trailing slash.
+If condition used inside a location block to ensure all requested URL paths end with a trailing forward slash, with a 301 redirect otherwise.

 ## multislashremove.conf
-If condition used inside a location block to redirect all URL paths with multiple sequences of forward slashes, with a 301 redirect.
+If condition used inside a location block to redirect all URL paths containing multiple sequences of forward slashes, with a 301 redirect.

+## phpfastcgi.conf
+Passing PHP script requests to a FastCGI backend (e.g. PHP-FPM).
+Works in tandem with `phpfastcgiparam.conf`, which defines Nginx FastCGI settings.

 ## releasecssjs.conf
 Rewrite rule for 'cache busting' requests to CSS/JavaScript documents back to their root/source document.

-The 16 digit hash might be randomly generated on app deploy, or even better taken from the Git SHA1 app release/tag.
+The 16 digit hash examples (below) could be either:
+- Randomly generated upon deploy
+- Taken/derived from the Git SHA1 application release

 For example:
 ```